 It sounds kind of crazy.
 “Powerful sesame seed” certainly seems like an oxymoron, but this tiny seed offers so much more than a distinct nutty flavor.
 It is a powerhouse of organic minerals, especially calcium, and is an alkaline food that supports bone and general health.
-That’s exactly why Sesame Seeds made it to the list of ‘Foundation Foods’ in the Save Our Bones Program.
+That's exactly why Sesame Seeds made it to the list of ‘Foundation Foods' in the Osteoporosis Reversal Program.

 Sesame seeds add texture to baked goods, a nutty flavor to sushi rolls, stir-fries and salads, and ground sesame seeds are used to make delicious and nutritious spreads like tahini, hummus and sesame butter.
 Plus, I don't think I've ever met anyone who doesn't like them.